Manmadhan (film): Plot

 Raj realised his mistake and went to Vaishnavi's house to apologise, only to witness her having sex with Seenu and enjoying the moment, realising that Ravi was correct all along.
-Raj also overheard Vaishnavi's conversation with Seenu that she pretended to love him and would like to marry him so that she could take advantage of his innocence and sincere love, which would help her lead life the way she wanted, and have Raj as her slave.
+Raj also overheard Vaishnavi's conversation with Seenu that she pretended to love him and wanted to marry him so she could take advantage of his innocence and sincere love, which would help her live how she wanted and have Raj as her slave.
 Raj confronted Vaishnavi, who attempted to cover up the situation.
 Not fooled, Raj killed her and Seenu.
 He approached Kumar and bragged about the whole incident.
-Unrepetant, Raj said he would set out in search of girls cheating in the name of love to kill them, and threatened to kill Kumar too if he informed the police, subsequently rebranding himself "Manmadhan".
+Unrepentant, Raj said he would set out in search of girls cheating in the name of love to kill them and threatened to kill Kumar too if he informed the police, subsequently rebranding himself "Manmadhan".

-In the present, the police investigate further about Raj and get solid evidences against him.
-Kumar, with the help of Pandiyan, is released from the case.
-Mythili apologises to Kumar and also proposes to him, which he rejects, saying that he does not love her and had treated her as friend.
-Mythili leaves the place saying that she will wait for Kumar, believing that he will accept her love someday.
+In the present, the police investigate further about Raj and find solid evidence against him.
+Kumar, with Pandiyan's help, is released from the case.
+Mythili apologizes to Kumar and proposes to him, but he rejects, saying he does not love her and had treated her as a friend.
+Mythili leaves, saying she will wait for Kumar, believing he will accept her love someday.

-The story again moves to a flashback, where it is shown that Raj, after killing Vaishnavi and Seenu, did meet Kumar but did not threaten him.
-Instead he said he regretted killing them and he did it only because he was triggered due to what they were doing and committed suicide.
-Kumar hence decided to avenge Raj's death by killing girls who cheat in the name of love, under the pseudonym Manmadhan and developed his nosebleed from then on.
-Kumar has hidden Raj's death, thereby using his identity as a scapegoat so that he could escape if caught.
+Unknown to anyone except Kumar, Raj, after killing Vaishnavi and Seenu, did meet Kumar but did not threaten him.
+Instead, he expressed regret for killing them, and he did so only because he was triggered due to what they were doing, and committed suicide out of grief.
+Kumar hence decided to avenge Raj's death by killing girls who cheat in the name of love, under the pseudonym Manmadhan, and developed his nosebleed from then on.
+Kumar has concealed Raj's death, thereby using his identity as a scapegoat so that he could escape if caught.

 It is shown that Kumar indeed loves Mythili for her innocence and good demeanour, but cannot and will not express his feelings for her.
-He also declares that if his brother had loved a girl like her, he would also have lived happily and he would have married Mythili and be happy.
-Hence, Kumar concludes that avenging his brother's death is more important by killing immoral girls, and only God can judge his actions.
-The film ends with a message that even if Manmadhan has escaped the clutches of the police, he would answer for his actions before the law someday.
+He declares that if his brother had loved a girl like her, he would also have lived happily, and Kumar would have married Mythili and also been happy.
+Hence, Kumar concludes that avenging his brother's death is more important than killing immoral girls, and only God can judge his actions.
+The film ends with a message that even if Manmadhan has escaped the police, he will answer for his actions before the law someday.